bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

 -   <span id="df50">which is the same as saying that the `fib `function has an exponential time complexity of 2n.</span>
 -   <span id="42df">That is very slow!</span>

-See for yourself, try running `fib(50)` - you'll be waiting for quite a lot longer than you’ve gotten used to waiting for a program to run in the last decade.
+See for yourself, try running `fib(50)` - you'll be waiting for quite a lot longer than you've gotten used to waiting for a program to run in the last decade.

 The green regions highlighted above are repetitive.